htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     configuration variable that specifies the filename, ownership and properties of the IDTOKEN.

 :macro-def:`JOB_ROUTER_IDTOKEN_REFRESH[JOB ROUTER]`
-    An integer value of secounds that controls the rate at which the JobRouter will refresh the IDTOKENS listed by the :macro:`JOB_ROUTER_CREATE_IDTOKEN_NAMES` configuration variable.
+    An integer value of seconds that controls the rate at which the JobRouter will refresh the IDTOKENS listed by the :macro:`JOB_ROUTER_CREATE_IDTOKEN_NAMES` configuration variable.

 :macro-def:`JOB_ROUTER_CREATE_IDTOKEN_<NAME>[JOB ROUTER]`